WebexCC-SA/US_LTRCCT-2296/docs/Emergency_Flag.md

 ##  Preconfigured Elements

 1. **Global Variable**:
-   - Please reach out to Proctor to get a Boolean global variable named `emergencyFlag_<YourPodID>`
+   - Please reach out to Proctor to get a Boolean global variable named emergencyFlag_<w class="POD"></w>
-   - Proactor will also give you Global Variable ID
+   - Proctor will also give you Global Variable ID
    - This variable holds the current Emergency status (true/false).

 2. **Connector**: